 And the five little pumpkins rolled out of sight.

-Have fun eating your Five Little Pumpkins!
+Have fun eating your pumpkin snack!

 BIO: Deirdre is the author of JDaniel4’s Mom where she shares other learning activities, printables, crafts, and food creations.
 She loves growing and learning beside her son.
 You can find her on Pinterest, Facebook, and Instagram.